twbs/rfs/README.md

 ## Usage

-In the following examples, this folder structure is assumed:
+In the following examples, this folder structure is assumed (you will probably just use one pre/postprocessor):

 ```text
 project/